chin8628/please-stand-up/README.md

 ## Features

-- Speak joining or leaving user's name
+- Announce a person name who join or leave a channel including switching between channels
 - Set alias name instead of calling a person by their username

 ## Installation